Adam4lexander/Spoke/README.md

 # 🔘 Spoke - _A reactive framework for simulated worlds_

 **Spoke** is a tiny reactivity engine for Unity.

-It lets you write gameplay logic that reacts to state automatically: no flag-checking, no brittle events, no manual cleanup.
+It makes indirect, entangled logic feel imperative, with **automatic lifecycle management** and **self-cleaning reactivity.**

+No flag-checking.
+No brittle events.
+No manual cleanup.<br>
-Instead of scattering logic across `Update()`, `OnEnable()`, and coroutines, Spoke structures it into **scoped, self-cleaning blocks** that mount and unmount on their own.
-For eventful logic, **you can often remove** `Update()` completely.
+Just _stateful blocks of logic_ that mount and unmount on their own.

-- ✨ **Control complexity** — simplifies eventful, state-driven logic
+- ✨ **Control complexity** — write clear, reactive gameplay logic
 - 🧪 **Use anywhere** — adopt in one script, one system, or your whole project

 ---

-## 💡 Why Spoke?

-Spoke was built to solve recurring pain points in Unity:

-- Spaghetti logic across `Awake`, `OnEnable`, `OnDisable` and `OnDestroy`
-- Difficulty managing initialization order between dependent components
-- Scene teardown chaos: accessing destroyed objects in `OnDisable`
-- Polling state in `Update` to detect and respond to changes
-- Gameplay systems that grow brittle as complexity increases
-- Solving them with the smallest possible framework

-Spoke enables a programming paradigm called _reactive programming_.
-It makes eventful, state-driven logic easier to express.

-You write logic like this:

-> "When this state exists — run this behaviour — and clean it up afterward."

-Here's an example:
+## ⚡ Example

 _When an enemy is nearby, turn my head to face them.
 When no enemy, face forwards._